gerbless/react-tutorial/flux/readme.md

 })();
 ````

-Them, we code the action creators, responsibles of emit the action we want to trigger:
+Them, we code the action creators, responsible of emit the action we want to trigger:

 ````javascript